peteroupc/peteroupc.github.io/morealg.md

 <a id=Pushdown_Automata_for_Square_Root_Like_Functions></a>
 ### Pushdown Automata for Square-Root-Like Functions

 A _pushdown automaton_ is a state machine that keeps a stack of symbols.
 In this document, the input for this automaton is a stream of flips of a coin that shows heads with probability _&lambda;_, and the output is 0 or 1 depending on which state the automaton ends up in when it empties the stack (Mossel and Peres 2005\)[^12].
-That paper shows that a pushdown automaton, as defined here, can simulate only _algebraic functions_, that is, functions that can be a solution of a system of polynomial equations.
+That paper shows that a pushdown automaton, as defined here, can simulate only _algebraic functions_, that is, functions that can be a solution of a nonzero polynomial equation.
 The [**appendix**](#Pushdown_Automata_and_Algebraic_Functions) defines these machines in more detail and has proofs on which algebraic functions are possible with pushdown automata.

 In this section, ${n \choose m}$ = choose($n$, $m$) is a binomial coefficient.